danburzo/grunt-recipes/chapters/10 - Loading external data.md

 {
-  title: "Loading external data"
+  title: "Loading external data in our tasks"
 }

-## Loading external data in our tasks

 Grunt provides two methods for loading external data into the Gruntfile: